arthexis/sigils/README.rst

     sql = "select * from users where username = [[USER]]" assert list(spool(sql)) == ["[[USER]]"]

-Spoolling is a fast way to check if a string contains sigils without hitting the ORM or the network.
+Spool is a fast way to check if a string contains sigils without hitting the ORM or the network.
 For example:

 .. code-block:: python